Benny-Rust/IFN-Mod-Tool/README.md

 And repeat.
 (No excuses for not doing your mutes now.)

-Video Version on how to use: https://www.youtube.com/watch?v=thD0J3XLMNk
+Video Version on how to use can be given on request (Mod+ Only), Message Benny#4399 on discord.

 Download here: https://github.com/Benny-Rust/IFN-Mod-Tool/releases